 - A water leak detector

-- A TDS display that shows you the quality of your water in real-time.
+- A TDS display that shows the quality of your water in real-time

-Stage 6-7: Two layers of post-activate carbon block layering filters your tap water for safer, more palatable drinkable water.
-The activated carbon block granules are made from natural, Sri Lankan coconut shells.
-This improves the water flavor and infuses beneficial minerals back into the filtered water.
+Two layers of post-activate carbon block layering filter your tap water for safer, more palatable drinkable water.
+The activated carbon block granules are made from natural, Sri Lankan coconut shells, which improve the water flavor and infuse beneficial minerals back into the filtered water.

 The G2 RO filtration system uses 2 composite filters for a 5-stage deep filtration: